-Question: "If God knew that Satan would rebel and Adam and Eve would sin, why did He create them?"
+Question: "If God knew that Satan would rebel, why did He create him?"

 Answer: This is a two-part question.
-The first part is “Did God know Satan would rebel and Adam and Eve would sin?”
-The answer lies in what the Bible teaches about God’s knowledge.
+The first part is “Did God know Satan would rebel?”
 We know from Scripture that God is omniscient, which literally means “all-knowing.”
 Job 37:16; Psalm 139:2–4, 147:5; Proverbs 5:21; Isaiah 46:9-10; and 1 John 3:19–20 leave no doubt that God’s knowledge is infinite and that He knows everything that has happened in the past, is happening now, and will happen in the future.

 Looking at some of the superlatives in these verses—“perfect in knowledge”; “his understanding has no limit”; “he knows everything”—it is clear that God’s knowledge is not merely greater than our own, but it is infinitely greater.
 He knows all things in totality.
-Isaiah 46:10 declares He not only knows everything, but He controls everything as well.
-How else could He “make known” to us what would happen in the future and state unequivocally that His plans will come to pass?
-So, did God know that Adam and Eve were going to sin?
-Did He know Lucifer would rebel against Him and become Satan?
-Yes!
-Absolutely!
-Were they out of His control at any time?
-Absolutely not.
 If God’s knowledge is not perfect, then there is a deficiency in His nature.
 Any deficiency in God’s nature means He cannot be God, for God’s very essence requires the perfection of all His attributes.
-Therefore, the answer to the first question must, by necessity, be “yes.”
+Therefore, the answer to the first question is “yes, God knew that Satan would rebel.”

-Moving on to the second part of the question, “Why did God create Satan and Adam and Eve knowing ahead of time they were going to sin?”
+Moving on to the second part of the question, “Why did God create Satan knowing ahead of time he was going to rebel?”
 This question is a little trickier because we are asking a “why” question to which the Bible does not usually provide comprehensive answers.
-Despite that, we should be able to come to a limited understanding if we examine some biblical passages.
-To begin, we have already seen that God is omniscient and nothing can happen outside of His knowledge.
-So, if God knew that Satan would rebel and fall from heaven and that Adam and Eve would sin, yet He created them anyway, it must mean that the fall of mankind was part of God’s sovereign plan from the beginning.
-No other answer makes sense given what we have been saying thus far.
+Despite that, we should be able to come to a limited understanding.
+We have already seen that God is omniscient.
+So, if God knew that Satan would rebel and fall from heaven, yet He created him anyway, it must mean that the fall of Satan was part of God’s sovereign plan from the beginning.
+No other answer makes sense given what we’ve seen thus far.

 © Copyright 2002-2014 Got Questions Ministries.